jstnn/arm-sima/README.md

 # arm-sima
-The autoqueue client MPD-Sima.
-Using Debian with ARM.
-To use with MPD

-# alpine-sima

 This is an image for the interactive autoqueue client [MPD-sima](http://kaliko.me/code/mpd-sima/) using Debian.
 A [Resin.os Raspbian image](https://hub.docker.com/r/resin/rpi-raspbian/) is used as a base image for compatibility with IoT devices, but it works well anywhere.
 This is an add-on for MPD.